 Yes.
-Currently, UK, US citizens and most EU nationals need to purchase visas in advance for Pakistan.
-Climbers of other nationalities may need to check with their local embassy.
+Currently, UK, US citizens and most EU nationals need to purchase Visas in advance for Pakistan.
+Climbers of other nationalities should check with their local embassy.
+Passports must be valid for at least six months after the end date of the trip, and have at least two blank pages.
+Costs vary between nationalities.
+The 360 office crew can assist you with the various documentation that may be required for some nationalities.